ANLY580/lectures/4-ngrams/ngrams.md

 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "notes"}} -->
+Maximum Likelihood Estimation is meant as a method of estimating the parameters of a probability distribution by maximizing a likelihood function.
+The whole idea is to generate a statistical model that best fits observed data.

+For language data, we can start with counts and then normalizing between 0-1.

+The idea behind MLE (for the case of a bigram but extending to higher order grams) is that to compute a particular bigram probability of a word y given a previous word x, **you can determine the count of the bigram C(xy) and normalize it by the sum of all the bigrams that share the same first-word x.**

 In the trigram context, we'd like a distribution over possible words conditioned on the bigram context.

-The idea behind MLE is that to compute a particular bigram probability of a word y given a previous word x, **you can determine the count of the bigram C(xy) and normalize it by the sum of all the bigrams that share the same first-word x.**

-But this is going to lead to a real problem with many of our counts being close to zero.
+Regardless, this is going to lead to a real problem with many of our counts being close to zero.
 <!-- #endregion -->